 Management of biliary colic is primarily surgical.
-Medical management of biliary colic involves strict maintenance to a low-fat diet and supportive management with anti-emetics and pain control.
+Medical management of biliary colic involves strict maintenance of a low-fat diet and supportive management with antiemetics and pain control.
 There is no role for antibiotics in biliary colic as there is no infectious etiology, such as in acute cholecystitis or cholangitis.
 Oral ursodeoxycholic acid has also been used to help dissolve gallstones.
 Surgical intervention with laparoscopic cholecystectomy remains the gold standard.
 In patients who are poor surgical candidates, extracorporeal shockwave lithotripsy may be considered, but there is a considerable chance of stone recurrence.
 Open cholecystectomy is a less common approach, used in patients who are not candidates for laparoscopic surgery.

 Patients with biliary colic do not necessarily require hospital admission.
 They may be treated symptomatically with a low-fat diet, pain control, and anti-emetics, and follow up for a laparoscopic cholecystectomy as an outpatient within a reasonable time-frame.
-However, if the patient has severe or intractable abdominal pain, hospital admission and more urgent surgical management are warranted for symptomatic relief.
+However, if the patient has severe or intractable abdominal pain, hospital admission, and more urgent surgical management are warranted for symptomatic relief.
 Other considerations for possible admission include large gallstones.
-Stones greater than 1 cm in size have a greater propensity to obstruct the cystic duct and may predispose to acute cholecystitis so should be treated with surgical management more urgently.
+Stones greater than 1 cm in size have a greater propensity to obstruct the cystic duct and may predispose to acute cholecystitis, so they should be treated with surgical management more urgently.
 If the patient is unable to tolerate anything by mouth (even liquid), admission should be considered.

 Aside from symptomatic cholelithiasis, complications of gallstones include acute cholecystitis, cholangitis, and pancreatitis depending on the location of the stone in the biliary tree.
 These diseases are more serious and do require hospital admission and medical management.